 Cover Page Changes.
 Remember that there are two technical changes to the cover page of annual reports on Form 10-K this year.
-One change eliminates the instruction informing filers not to check the "Non-accelerated filer" box if the issuer is a smaller reporting company (the amendments to the thresholds for smaller reporting company status also were recently amended and should be considered in connection with preparation of the annual report on Form 10-K3), as shown in the struck-out text below:
+One change eliminates the instruction informing filers not to check the "Non-accelerated filer" box if the issuer is a smaller reporting company (the amendments to the thresholds for smaller reporting company status also were recently amended and should be considered in connection with preparation of the annual report on Form 10-K)3, as shown in the struck-out text below:

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company (Do not check if a smaller reporting company) Emerging growth company
+reporting company, or an em erging growth company.
+Se accelerated filer, an accelerated filer, a nor ee the definitions of "large accelerated filer npany" in Rule 12b-2 of the Exchange Act. · · · · · · · · · · · · · · · · · · · Large accelerated filer Accelerated filer Non-accelerated filer Smaller reporting company (Do not check if a smaller reporting company) Emerging growth company